dglaude/Mouse_Jiggler_Trinket_M0/README.md

 For the visual indication(4), most Adafruit board have an RGB LED, either NeoPixel or DotStar like on the Trinked M0.
 The choosen indication is to display a rainbow of colors, because everybody likes rainbow.

-To permit Stealth mode by default, it is possible to disable a lot of USB feature by tweeking the boot.py file.
+To permit (5)Stealth mode, it is possible to disable a lot of the USB feature by tweeking the boot.py file.
 We can disable MIDI, Serial CDC and mass storage.
-Only keeping mouse for the jiggeling and keyboard for the camps lock led detection.
+Only keeping mouse for the jiggeling and keyboard for the caps lock led detection.
+To be able to enable or disable Stealth mode you need a kind of jumper or button that you would press or close the circuit at startup time.
+Since the Trinked has no such button, I soldered something on Ground and GPIO 4 (that are next to each other) and I can short that when needed.
+You still have to decide if you want it default stealth on or off.
+Soldering might not be needed except to change the code.

 ...